-If you enjoy watching Wimbledon from time to time, or you've tuned in to catch all the action at Wimbledon but are feeling a little confused by what's going on on the court, don't fret.
+If you enjoy watching Wimbledon from time to time, or you've tuned in to the US Open this week to catch the action, but are feeling a little confused by what's happening on the court, don't fret.
 Tennis scoring can seem complicated at first, but once you get the hang of it, you'll feel like a seasoned fan.
-Here's a primer on scoring as the tournament heads toward the finals — so you can keep up with the matches!
+Here's a primer on scoring as the tournament kicks off, so you can keep up with the matches!

 - Each tennis match is made up of two to three sets.
 To win a set, you must win at least six games.